Life Insurance After a Divorce: Everything You Need to Know

 Ensure you're getting the best rate for your life insurance.
 Compare quotes from the top insurance companies.

-Life insurance is an important factor spouses should consider during a divorce.
-Answers to these common questions about divorce life insurance may help you decide what’s best for your situation.
+Life insurance is an important consideration during a divorce.
+Answers to these common questions about divorce life insurance can help you decide what's best for your situation.

 Are life insurance proceeds marital property?